Decomposing scRNA-seq data using NMF - a demo

 geneNMF.metaprograms <- getMetaPrograms(geneNMF.programs,

-It can be useful to visualize pairwise similarity (Jaccard Index) between individual gene programs that compose meta-programs.
+It can be useful to visualize pairwise similarity (in terms of cosine similarity or Jaccard index) between individual gene programs that compose meta-programs.
 We can see “blocks” corresponding to gene programs of high similarity across datasets and values of k.
 We can then cut the similarity tree at a given height to find blocks of similar programs and derive consensus gene signatures for each block.
 For example, here we cut the tree to the height corresponding to 10 clusters of programs (i.e. 10 MPs):

-Based on these metrics, one may decide to drop some of the programs, e.g. if they are specific for few samples only (low sample coverge), or have bad internal consistency (low silhouette and meanJaccard).
+Based on these metrics, one may decide to drop some of the programs, e.g. if they are specific for few samples only (low sample coverage), or have bad internal consistency (low silhouette and meanSimilarity).

 geneNMF.metaprograms$metaprograms.metrics